Bill advances to give Atlantic City 1.25% of sports gaming dollars

 Committee member Sen. Vince Polistina, R-Atlantic, did not support the bill, saying the CRDA needs the funds to market the city and prepare for new competition from New York City casinos expected to open in the next few years.

+ATLANTIC CITY — The state violated the terms of a 2018 consent order between itself and Atla…

-The city receives ample tax relief under a revised payment in lieu of taxes bill approved by the Legislature in December, Polistina said.
+The city receives ample tax relief under a revised casino payment-in-lieu-of-taxes bill approved by the Legislature in December, Polistina said.

-Polistina also opposed the PILOT amendment bill, over which the county has sued, and said that any changes to money flowing to the CRDA need to come after a “global discussion” of Atlantic City's present situation and its future.
+Polistina also opposed the PILOT amendment bill, over which Atlantic County has sued, and said any changes to money flowing to the CRDA need to come after a “global discussion” of Atlantic City's present situation and its future.

 The annual amount taken from CRDA will be more like $10 million, Polistina estimated, based on 2021 sports betting revenues.